imamaris/covidcenter-bot/README.md

 - Book a restaurant
 - Open the garage door

-The problem is that there a millions of different ways to express a given intent.
+There are a millions of different ways to express a given intent.
 For instance, all the following expressions should be mapped to the same intent:

 "What is the weather in Paris?"
-"Give me tomorrow weather in Paris."
+"Give me tomorrow's weather in Paris."
 "Is it sunny or rainy in Paris now?"

 **Those expressions are** asking about the **weather intent**.
 How about entities ?
-**Entities is object that referred in the intent of sentence**.
+**Entities are object that referred in the intent of sentence**.

 "What is the weather in **Paris** ?"
-Paris is **city** where we ask about the weather for.
+Paris is a **city** where we ask about the weather.

 "Give me **tomorrow** weather in **Paris**."
 Tomorrow is **time** when we ask about the weather for.

 "Is it **sunny** or **rainy** in **Paris** **now**?"
-And **sunny** and **rainy** are options what we ask about he weather.
+And **sunny** and **rainy** are options what we ask about the weather.

 **The entities make machine understand what object that related with the intent**.
 example: "Give me **tomorrow** weather in **Paris**."

-Intent: Ask about the weather , Entities: City: Paris Time: Tomorrow Machine could query to the database in table weather(intent) with paris city and tomorrow queries (entities)
+Intent: Ask about the weather , Entities: { City: Paris Time: Tomorrow }
+Machine could query to the database in table weather(intent) with paris city and tomorrow queries (entities)

 So what is trait ?